Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/0_ros_setup.md

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, and run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

-1. The ROS parameters will need to be set to your configuration in order to allow the server endpoint to fetch values for the TCP connection, stored in `src/niryo_moveit/config/params.yaml`.
-From your ROS workspace, assign the ROS IP in this `yaml` file:

-    ```bash
-    echo "ROS_IP: $(hostname -I)" > src/niryo_moveit/config/params.yaml
-    ```

-    > Note: You can also manually assign this value by navigating to the `params.yaml` file and opening it for editing.

-    ```yaml
-    ROS_IP: <your ROS IP>
-    ```

-    e.g.

-    ```yaml
-    ROS_IP: 192.168.50.149
-    ```

-1. (Optional) By default, the server_endpoint will listen on port 10000, but this is also controlled by a parameter.
-If you need to change it, you can run the command `rosparam set ROS_TCP_PORT 10000`, replacing 10000 with the desired port number.

 The ROS workspace is now ready to accept commands!

 ---